mrquincle/mcamip/README.md

 ## Notes
 It seems in this version of the firmware that uses server push with video.cgi, you need to set only ONE port open in the router to allow external access.
-So in the router network translation table, if camera is at 10.0.0.151 port 80, and you also run a web server on port 80, translate external port 81 to 10.0.0.151:80.
+So in the router network translation table, if camera is at IPADDRESS port 80, and you also run a web server on port 80, translate external port 81 to IPADDRESS:80.
 (You can define an other port then 81 for access of course).

 ## Bugs
 If you get lines in the X windows picture, or multiple folded pictures on screen, look in x11.c around line 61, and try uncommenting an other value for display_bits, perhaps 24, then do a